Max Baucus

 As the Chairman of the Senate Committee on Finance, Baucus played an influential role in the debate over health care reform in the United States.
 He was also chairman of the Joint Committee on Taxation, a member of the Senate Committee on Agriculture, Nutrition and Forestry and the Senate Committee on Environment and Public Works, and was chairman of the Subcommittee on Transportation and Infrastructure.
 Before his election to the Senate, Baucus was a member of the United States House of Representatives from 1975 to 1978, representing Montana's 1st congressional district.
 He previously served in the Montana House of Representatives from 1973 to 1974.
+His career included charges of conflicts of interest due to his ties to the health insurance and pharmaceutical industries, and his nomination of his girlfriend to be a US Attorney.

 Early life and education

 Maxwell Sieben Enke was born on December 11, 1941, in Helena, Montana, to historian and rancher Jean Sheriff (1917–2011) and Stephen Enke (1916–1974), a demographer and economist.
 His father, born in British Columbia, Canada, was of German and Scottish descent, and his mother had English and German ancestry.
-Baucus lived in California until he was two, when his mother left his father and returned to Helena.
-She later married John J. Baucus, and she and her son, Max, took his surname.
+Baucus lived in Los Angeles, California, until he was two, when his mother left his father and returned to Helena.

+His mother later married John J. Baucus, and she and her son, Max, took his surname.
 Baucus graduated from Helena High School in 1959.

-After attending local public schools in his hometown of Helena, he attended Carleton College in Minnesota for a year before transferring to Stanford University, where he received a Bachelor of Arts degree in economics in 1964, and was a member of the Sigma Alpha Epsilon fraternity.
+After attending local public schools in his hometown of Helena, he attended Carleton College in Minnesota for a year.
+He then transferred to Stanford University, where he received a Bachelor of Arts degree in economics in 1964, and was a member of the Sigma Alpha Epsilon fraternity.
 After graduating, he attended Stanford Law School and graduated with a Juris Doctor in 1967.